sassoftware/sas-studio-custom-steps/Log - Collect SAS Viya Monitoring Logs/README.md

 ![Rake](img/rake-quick-start.png)

-After the first execution, the encoded credentials are stored in SAS Content and reused automatically for subsequent runs.
 The extracted logs are displayed in SAS Studio and are available as a SAS data set for further inspection.

 ## Input and Output